 1 If the taxing entity's boundaries include more than one county, you must certify the levies to each county.
-Use a separate form for each county and certify the same levies uniformly to each county per Article X, Section 3 of the Colorado Constitution.
+Use a separate form

-2 Levies must be rounded to three decimal places and revenue must be calculated from the total NET assessed valuation (Line 4 of
+2 Levies must be rounded to three decimal places and revenue must be calculated from the total NET assessed valuation (Line 4 of Form DLG57 on the County Assessor's FINAL certification of valuation).